 At the end of her talk, Dr. Marentette gave four pieces of advice for transitioning from academic research to science advising:

 - Your role doesn’t always align with what people think of when they hear “science advisor”.

 - You will gain a whole new view of the role of science in a large decision making organization.

 - Embrace your role as a Jack of all Trades.

 - The most important skills you will need are: communication, flexibility, and a willingness to learn.

 TSPN would like to thank Dr. Marentette for giving her time to share her knowledge and experiences with the University of Toronto community and beyond.
-We would also like to thank University of Toronto’s Student Initiative Fund for generously sponsoring our event.
+We would also like to thank School of Graduate Studies Sponsorship Fund for generously supporting our event.
 Finally, we would also like to thank everyone who attended and participated in this event.

 — The TSPN Team

 The Toronto Science Policy Network (TSPN) aims to provide a platform for students (graduate and undergraduate), as well as post-doctoral researchers, to learn more about and engage in science policy.
 Sign up for our mailing list to stay in the loop about TSPN’s upcoming events.
 Read about our previous events here.